mend/renovate-ce-ee/docs/rbac.md

 ## How to enable

-To enable RBAC on your Mend Renovate Self-Hosted deployment, you will need to specify `env MEND_RNV_SERVER_RBAC_ENABLED=true`.
+To enable RBAC on your Mend Renovate Self-Hosted deployment, you will need to specify `env MEND_RNV_SERVER_RBAC_ENABLED=true`, or `mendRnvServerRbacEnabled` in the Helm chart.

 The RBAC functionality is available for both Community Edition and Enterprise Edition.
 See the platform support below.